 For example, the debt buyer company “DBC” purchases a credit card account allegedly in default from “Bank” to collect on it.
 They later sued to collect on the account from the cardholder.
 The cases cited above hold that DBC cannot testify as to Bank’s documents at trial.
 The legal reason is that DBC lacks what the law calls “foundation.”

 The court in Hale, above, held that “it was incumbent upon [the debt buyer] to produce a qualified witness to lay the business records foundation required by Evidence Code, section 1271, based upon personal knowledge of the identity and mode of preparation of the documents.
 This could have been done by the identified Citibank custodian or another qualified person, including non-Citibank witnesses with the requisite personal knowledge of Citibank’s business record creation and maintenance practices.
 The declaration was inadmissible hearsay.
 It should have been excluded.”

-The long-standing law on foundation in California can be found in the Evidence Code at section 1271, which holds:
+The long-standing law on the foundation in California can be found in the Evidence Code in section 1271, which holds:

-(a) The writing was made in the regular course of a business;
+(a) The writing was made in the regular course of business;

 (b) The writing was made at or near the time of the act, condition, or event;